w3c/wai-presentations2all/content/index.md

 ### Use a good quality microphone

+Ensure the microphone is positioned so it picks up your voice well.
 Note that if you ask “Can everyone hear me OK?” some people might be uncomfortable saying that they cannot.

 <span class="forwhich">In-person:</span> Some people might need the audio electronically, even in a small room.
 This includes remote [captioners](#captions){:.termref} and people using [ALDs](#ald){:.termref}.

-<span class="forwhich">Remote:</span> Usually built-in laptop microphones are not sufficient quality.

 ### Ensure that all relevant sound is audible through the sound system